berlinplan/berlinplan.github.io/readme.md

 > <sub> North Korea 100 Kiloton Atomic bomb.[209](https://www.bbc.com/news/world-asia-41174689.amp) Iran has enough enriched uranium to build ‘several’ nuclear weapons, UN says (30)</sub>

 ## Why is nuclear war inevitable for a democracy?

+> <sub> Democracy has been the best political system for 2500 years.

+> <sub> Social hierarchies exist in democracies,

-Research has demonstrated that power can influence brain dynamics, with individuals of higher status exhibiting decreased accuracy in empathizing with individuals of lower status.
+> Research has demonstrated that power can influence brain dynamics, with individuals of higher status exhibiting decreased accuracy in empathizing with individuals of lower status.
 Scientists have employed a clever paradigm to investigate the correlation between brain regions associated with empathy and one's power status.

-## What is psychopathy?
+> since psychopaths have no limitations on what they can or will do to get to the top, all hierarchies inevitably become top-heavy with psychopaths.
+This turns democracy into pathocracy.
+(64,68,79,80) </sub>

 > Psychopathy is a serious personality disorder characterized by antisocial behavior, untruthfulness, irresponsibility, and lack of remorse or empathy.
 (172)

+> it is necessary to diagnose psychopathic personalities and keep them out of power.(79) </sub>

+> A psychopath can not be prevented from obtaining power, As There is no reliable test to identify a psychopath.
+(82) </sub>

 #### Do the current political and economic systems provide the best environment for psychopaths to thrive?

 > <sub> 1.2% of U.S. adult men and 0.3% to 0.7% of U.S. adult women are considered to have clinically significant levels of **psychopathic** traits (175) (44)15% of Prisoners are Psychopaths (45) 21% of CEO`s are Psychopath’s (46) Many of US Presidents were Psychopaths (47) Aristotle warned us more than two millennia ago, democracies are best environment and milieu for psychopaths to develop.
 (49) During the past fifty years, psychopaths have gained almost absolute control of all the branches of government (173) </sub>